top-comengineer/wcvendors/readme.txt

 == Announcements ==

+* The plugin name has been updated.
+It is now called WC Vendors Marketplace. <a href="www.wcvendors.com/2018/07/wc-vendors-marketplace/?utm_source=website&utm_medium=blog&utm_campaign=news">Read about it here</a>.
 * Questions about GDPR and WC Vendors Marketplace?
 Please read our recent blog post <a href="https://www.wcvendors.com/2018/05/gdpr-and-wc-vendors/?utm_campaign=announcements?utm_source=wporg">GDPR and WC Vendors</a>.
 * Please read our recent blog post <a href="https://www.wcvendors.com/2018/05/payments-explained/?utm_campaign=announcements?utm_source=wporg">Payments Explained</a> for solutions to your vendor commission payments.
 Including Stripe, Paypal and others.
 * WC Vendors 2.0 is a major update, this will affect some stores using other WC Vendors integrations.